Patrick J. Hurley: Iran

 When Hurley arrived in Tehran, he made a great impression by wearing cowboy hats and rejecting normal diplomatic protocols, with many in the Iranian élite used to strict diplomatic protocol saying they had never met a diplomat like Hurley.
 An Iranian-American historian, Abbas Milani, described Hurley as "an odd and eccentric character" who was "horrified" by the "abject poverty amongst the people and arrogant disdain for the populations by the British and Soviet ambassadors."
 Hurley, an Anglophobe, felt that the British Empire was a malign force in international affairs, and he believed that Iran's backwardness and poverty was caused by the country being in the British sphere of influence.
-Hurley often met with Iranian officials, especially the young Shah, Mohammad Reza Pahlavi, who had inherited the Peacock Throne only two years earlier.
+Hurley often met with Iranian officials, especially the young Shah, Mohammad Reza Pahlavi, who had inherited the Sun Throne only two years earlier.
 Hurley had the responsibility of organizing preparations on the American side for the Tehran summit in November 1943.
 Hurley accepted the Soviet claim that there was a German plot to assassinate Roosevelt, which required for Roosevelt and the rest of the American delegation to stay in the Soviet embassy, which allowed the Soviets, who had bugged the rooms of Americans, to listen to their deliberations.

 After the Tehran summit, Roosevelt had a long talk with Hurley about the future of Iran and then asked for a report.
 The Hurley Report argued that Iran was "a country rich in natural resources," with excellent prospects for becoming a nation with a government "based upon the consent of the governed."
 Hurley argued that Iran's two main problems were the illiteracy of most Iranians and Iran's semi-colonial status to the Soviet Union and Britain.
 Hurley argued that it was wrong for the United States to spend so much blood and treasure in the war to maintain the decaying British Empire, which needed to go.
 Hurley ended his report by saying that American policy in Iran should be to end Soviet and British influence in that nation, promote literacy, and sponsor economic development.
 Roosevelt passed on the Hurley report to British Prime Minister Winston Churchill, with the note "This is for your eyes only.
 I rather like his general approach."

 Milani suggested that Roosevelt had passed along the report to make "mischief," as he must have known that Churchill would not like Hurley's negative remarks about the British Empire or its role in Iran.
 Churchill, predictably enough, did not like the anti-British tone of the report.
 In his reply to Roosevelt, he wrote: "I make bold, however, to suggest that British imperialism has spread and is spreading democracy more widely than any other system of government since the beginning of time."

-Zionism

-In the course of his duties, Hurley met with a number of local political leaders, including the nominal head of the Zionist movement in Palestine, David Ben-Gurion.
-The report that he sent to the president on Ben-Gurion and Zionism was quite negative.
-He was appointed US Ambassador to China in 1944.